What to Eat in Tokyo, Japan A Guide to Tokyo Cuisine by JetSettingFools.com

 Chicken meatballs with sweet sauce at restaurant in Omoide Yokocho in Tokyo, Japan

-During our trip, we consumed many sticks of yakitori – eating them at restaurants, izakaya and food stalls around Tokyo.
-However, the place we liked eating them most was at Omoide Yokocho – better known as Memory Lane (and nicknamed Piss Alley) – located just outside Tokyo Metro Shinjuku Station.
+We consumed many sticks of yakitori all around Tokyo.
+The place we liked eating them most was at Omoide Yokocho – better known as Memory Lane (and nicknamed Piss Alley) – located by the Shinjuku Metro Station.

-At Omoide Yokocho, narrow lanes are crammed with hole-in-the-wall eateries cranking out sizzling yakitori.
-Most of the ramshackle restaurants can only accommodate 6-10 patrons and smoke billows from the grills into the alley.
-Don’t be fooled by the appearance: the Memory Lane establishments are some of the best restaurants in Shinjuku.
+The narrow lanes are crammed with hole-in-the-wall eateries cranking out sizzling yakitori.
+Most of the ramshackle kiosks can only accommodate 6-10 patrons and smoke billows from the grills.

 Bacon-wrapped asparagus on a stick at Omoide Yokocho in Tokyo, Japan

-Many of the establishments at Omoide Yokocho grill more than chicken – beef, pork, seafood and vegetable sticks are also available.
-Most important: enjoy the experience!
-Some of the best food in Shinjuku can be found in the alleyways of Omoide Yokocho.
+Many places grill more than chicken – beef, pork, seafood and vegetable sticks are also available.
+Most importantly: enjoy the experience!

 Omoide Yokocho restaurant alley in Shinjuku, Tokyo, Japan